What is a Civil Protective Order (CPO)?

 Generally speaking, the person from whom you are seeking protection must be, “a family member, roommate, someone with whom you had a dating relationship or a child in common, are or were married to, or if they previously dated your current or former boyfriend or girlfriend.
 You may also file if you are the victim of stalking, sexual assault, or sexual abuse.”

 You must also prove that the other individual threatened to commit a crime against you, or did in fact commit a crime against you.
-A DC divorce attorney can help you with these steps.
+A DC divorce attorney can help you with these steps especially regarding Civil Protective Orders in this social media age.

 How do I get a Civil Protective Order from the Court?

-If you have any questions about this process please feel free to call us at 202-276-1167 or contact us online to schedule your consultation.
+If you have any questions about this process please call us for a consultation at 202-276-1167 or contact us online to schedule your consultation.
 We’d be happy to help you navigate your protective order in DC, the legal jargon and steps that are beneficial for you.